ircdocs/modern-irc/_includes/modern-appendix.md

 # Implementation Notes

-The IRC protocol is reasonably complex, and there are areas where incorrectly-implemented behaviour can't be detected.
-This section is non-normative, providing questions and recommendations to assist implementors.
+The IRC protocol is reasonably complex.
+When writing software that interacts with it, there are certain choices that are implementation-defined, as well as certain areas that are commonly incorrectly implemented.

+This section raises discussion, questions, and recommendations intended to help implementors.
+In particular, the advice/discussion here may be sloppy compared to the above, and the questions may be less well-defined or without strict answers, but regardless should help you when writing software that interacts with the IRC protocol.

 ## Character Encodings